 In his book, Ogden chooses not to shy away from political and controversial comment.
 His photographs, while purist and documentary in approach, are quietly subversive.
 At first glance Ogden's photography can be delightful or hilarious, even freakish and disturbing.
 But look further into his work and there is a simple and universal human joy, that allows one to feel optimistic about society and human existence.

 John Ogden's early photographs have been exhibited at the Art Gallery of Western Australia and toured the country in Roadshow 'West To East - Exhibition 6'.
 They have also been collected by the National Gallery of Victoria, the Art Gallery of Western Australia, Artbank, the National Library, the State Library of NSW, Curtin University, Jackson Brown and many other private collections.
 Ogden was a finalist in City of Sydney Art and About 2005 Photography Prize.
 His photographs were exhibited with art works by Nelson Mandela at The Touch of Mandela Gallery in 2004.
+In 2008 he was honoured with a major show at the Kluge-Ruhe gallery in Virginia, USA.
 Amongst a long list, Ogden has also had exhibitions in: the Australian Embassy, Washington, in 2006; the Kolgnphoto Fair, Germany, in 2002; and the Byron Mapp Gallery in 2000. |

 All the images on this site are the copyright of Oggy Photography.
 Any unauthorised use of my images from this site for commercial gain is strictly prohibited.
 All non commercial, non political or personal use of the images from this site for illustrative purposes is permitted.
 You can be a charity, a campaign, a community group, a student needing images to illustrate a dissertation, a hobby club or just someone who wants to use an image for a desktop on your computer - it doesn't matter.
 So long as you are not making any money from, or promoting the views of a political party with my images, then I'm more than happy for you to use them. ...read more